KiliLoje/Retro-Game-Guides_internal-links/README.md

 # BDR Game Guides

 ### !!!
 THE PROJECT GOT ENTIERLY REMADE.
-I'M KEEPING THIS FOR ARCHIVING PURPOSES !!!
+I'M KEEPING THIS FOR ARCHIVING PURPOSES.
+THE NEW REPO CAN BE FOUND [HERE](https://github.com/BigDonRob/Retro-Game-Guides) !!!

 A collection of comprehensive game guides for retro achievement hunting.